epsil/epsil.github.io/gll/index.md

              (cont (failure tail))))))))
 ```

-Note the absence of `memo-cps`{.scheme}, since parser memoization is handled by the trampoline.
-The `seq`{.scheme} combinator just passes the `tramp`{.scheme} argument down from one parser to another:
+Note the absence of `memo-cps`, since parser memoization is handled by the trampoline.
+The `seq` combinator just passes the `tramp` argument down from one parser to another:

 ```scheme
 (define (bind p fn)